In This Article Expand or collapse the "in this article" section Geography

 • Jacob, Christian.
 1991.
 Géographie et ethnographie en Grèce ancienne.
 Paris: Armand Colin.

-Discusses concepts and documentation—both written and cartographic—of geography more or less in a chronological order starting with the representation of space in the Homeric epics and ending with the geography and ethnography of Strabo.
+Discusses concepts and documentation—both written and cartographic—of geography more or less in chronological order starting with the representation of space in the Homeric epics and ending with the geography and ethnography of Strabo.
 Valuable for specific discussions, such as the geographical horizons of Herodotus’s Histories (pp. 49–62) or Athens and geography (pp. 85–94).

 • Molina Marín, A. I. 2010.
 Geographica: Ciencia del espacio y tradición narrative de Homero a Cosmas Indicopleustes.
-Murcia, Spain: Universidad de Murcia
+Murcia, Spain: Universidad de Murcia.

 A comprehensive overview of geography in Antiquity divided into chronological sections from the Archaic Age to the Byzantine period.
 Subchapters are devoted mainly to authors and works.